 Making eye contact is the first step in teaching your child how to pay attention to people and

-name, placing an object within his line of sight, and then moving the
+To get your child to make eye contact, you could try calling her name, placing an object within her line of sight, and then moving the

 object towards your eyes.
-Eventually he’ll start to look towards your
+Eventually your child will start to look towards your

-face when you call his name.
+face when you call her name.
 This might take a long time and you might

-find you need to break it small steps.
+find you need to break the process down into small steps.

-Play is one of the best ways to help children with ASD learn and develop the skill of paying attention.
+Play is one of the best ways to help children with autism spectrum disorder (ASD) learn and develop the skill of paying attention.
+Here are some play-based strategies that can help you build your child’s attention skills.

 You can get started by choosing activities that your child finds naturally interesting.
-For example, if your child loves playing ball games, you could use this as an activity that she does with other people.
+For example, if your child loves playing ball games, you could use this as an activity that he does with other people.
 Rolling or throwing a ball together promotes attention and shared attention, social referencing and shared enjoyment.
-It’s a good idea to get rid of all distractions before you start on the activity – for example, turn off the radio, television, computer and phone.

 Also, short activities with definite ends or goals are good – for example, making a necklace using two beads and a piece of string.
 You can put on the first bead together, and then let your child put on the second one.
 The task gets finished quickly, and you can reward your child with lots of praise.
 You can gradually increase your child’s attention by building up from a two-bead necklace to one with more beads.

-- Try to limit the number of words you use – for example, you might say, ‘Match the shape’ instead of ‘I want you to put the shapes together so that they match’.
+- Limit the number of words you use – for example, you might say, ‘Match the shape’ instead of ‘I want you to put the shapes together so that they match’.

-- Repeating key words can help your child focus – for example, ‘Ball’, ‘Roll the ball’, ‘Catch the ball’, ‘Kick the ball’.
+- Repeat key words to help your child focus – for example, ‘Ball’, ‘Roll the ball’, ‘Catch the ball’, ‘Kick the ball’.

 - When your child makes a sound or says a word, repeat it back to her.
 This can develop ongoing interactions and develop your child’s increased attention to you.

-- Comment as you and your child are working on the task.
+- Talk as you and your child are playing.
 When you talk about what your child is doing, ask questions and give suggestions.
-This can encourage him to keep focused for longer.
+This can encourage your child to keep focused for longer.

-To help your child keep her attention on the task, you can use modelling and hand-over-hand help to do the activity together.
-For example, you could put a bead on the string and then take your child’s hand and help her put a bead on.
-Praise your child when she finishes the activity.
+To help your child keep his attention on the task, you can use modelling and hand-over-hand help to do the activity together.
+For example, you could put a bead on the string and then take your child’s hand and help him put a bead on.
+Praise your child when he finishes the activity.

 If you need to make a transition from one activity to another, warn your child that there’s a change coming up.
 Children need time to shift their focus of attention.
 A picture-based timetable of activities might be helpful.